Discover

 Freshly baked and fluffy, Kagetsudo’s melon pan has been a favorite treat since 1945.
 Enjoy one plain or filled with ice cream for an indulgent break.

 A beloved soba restaurant established over 150 years ago, Owariya is famous for its crispy tempura and handmade noodles.
-Located steps from Senso-ji Temple, it’s the perfect place to refuel with authentic Japanese flavors after sightseeing.
+Steps from Senso-ji Temple—ideal for an authentic refuel after sightseeing.

 Things to Do in Asakusa